SchrodingerZhu/area-exam-survey/writing/main.typ

 = Introduction

-// TODO: enhance citation
 Functional programming, as its name suggests, allows users to compose their programs in a way that is similar to mathematical functions.
 The ability to present programs similar to mathematical expressions lies in the immutable nature of functional programming.
 Such programming paradigm has several advantages.
 For instance, immutability implies race free in the context of parallel programming.
-The simplied control flows and immutable assumptions of functional programs largely simplifies many advanced static analyses, optimizations and program verifications.
+The straightforward control flows and immutable assumptions of functional programs largely simplifies many advanced static analyses, optimizations and program verifications.

 Despite its elegance, functional programming also has its downsides.
 Immutability appears to be a double-edged sword.
 Many data structures and algorithms are complicated to implement in functional paradigm.
 Some may even be impossible to maintain its original efficiency when written in a purely functional style.
 Performance for general situations in functional languages may also be affected as it is no longer possible to apply inplace updates.
 Objects often need to be frequently constructed or destroyed in whole even though a state change only touchs partial fields.